Meraki-Solutions/green-state/README.md

 ### Using a Subscription Key

 Often, a React component is dependent on external state (typically passed in as props).
-For example, a list of employees may be based on a "department" selector.
-In these cases, React requires a `key` attribute on the component, which changes whenever the external state changes, triggering the component to be remounted when it needs to present different data.

-Similarly, subscriptions must be provided with a key if they need to reload based on external changes.
-If you are using `<Subscribe>`, you simply set the `key` attribute, as with any other React component:
+For example, we may want to load a list of employees for specific department in a company (based on props.departmentId).
+In these cases, we can use React's key prop to ensure the component remounts whenever the departmentId prop changes, so that we load a new list of employees for the new departmentId.

 ```js
 const EmployeeList = ({ departmentId }) => (